pardis-21/SYSC_3110_UNO_FLIP_GAME_MILESTONE_4_GROUP28/README.md

 Contributed to the implementation of GameLogicModel, UnoController and UnoViewFrame.

 Pardis Ehsani:
-Contributed to the implementation of GameLogicModel, UnoController and UnoViewFrame.
+Contributed to the implementation of GameLogicModel, UnoController and UnoViewFrame, PlayerCardButtons and database explanations.
 Contributed to the UML class diagram.

 TO BE IMPLEMENTED